• français

 Article dans une revue avec comité de lecture

-• Optimal transient growth in compressible turbulent boundary layers
+• Sensitivity analysis of optimal transient growth for turbulent boundary layers

 Article dans une revue avec comité de lecture